SQream/sqream_docs/connecting_to_blue/client_platforms/tableau.rst

 Tableau
 *******

-SQream's Tableau connector, based on standard JDBC, enables storing and fast querying large volumes of data.
+BLUE's Tableau connector, based on standard JDBC, enables storing and fast querying large volumes of data.
 This connector is useful for users who want to integrate and analyze data from various sources within the Tableau platform.
 With the Tableau connector, users can easily connect to databases and cloud applications and perform high-speed queries on large datasets.
 Additionally, the connector allows for seamless integration with Tableau, enabling users to visualize their data.

-SQream supports both Tableau Desktop and Tableau Server on Windows, MacOS, and Linux distributions.
+BLUE supports both Tableau Desktop and Tableau Server on Windows, MacOS, and Linux distributions.

-For more information on SQream's integration with Tableau, see `Tableau Connectors <https://extensiongallery.tableau.com/connectors?version=2019.4>`_.
+For more information on BLUE's integration with Tableau, see `Tableau Connectors <https://extensiongallery.tableau.com/connectors?version=2019.4>`_.

 Prerequisites